remy/remysharp.com/public/blog/blocks-of-tetris-code.md

 };
 ```

-Then, as I said, it's a matter of [checking the location and the shape](https://github.com/remy/tetrisy/blob/be715b0d6521ee22d02c5aff5c17b8320ef0e5c0/src/memory.js#L97-L118) of the tetromino and making sure the memory is "free" (the value is `0`) for the entire shape.
+Then, as I said, it's a matter of [checking the location and the shape](https://github.com/remy/tetrisy/blob/be715b0d6521ee22d02c5aff5c17b8320ef0e5c0/src/memory.js#L97-L118) of the tetromino and making sure the memory is "free" (the value is `0`) for the entire height and width of the shape for the offset `x` and `y`.

-## Clear lines
+## Clearing entire lines

 Probably my favourite bit of code in this project was the logic for clearing each line and moving the tetrominoes down.
 Again, because I'm using an array, the _only_ two methods I need are `copyWithin` and `fill`.